 Apple has an exceptional track record for updating the software on its tablets.
 For example, iPadOS 14 is available all the way back to the 5th generation iPad from 2017.
 There’s every expectation that you’ll get at least three yearly software updates to this iPad, and it’s clear there’s enough internal hardware to handle running it.

 The Lightning charging port and Touch ID sensor with a physical home button are both areas that will start to feel old quicker, but those are minimal parts of the experience compared to being able to continue to use the latest software and apps for the next few years.

 Should you buy it?

 Yes.
-If you don’t have the budget allocated for an iPad Air, and just need a basic tablet as a secondary device for casual use, there’s no better choice than the iPad.
+If you don’t have the budget allocated for an iPad Air, and just need a basic tablet as a secondary device for casual use, have one for just $329.
 Just be aware of the potential budget creep of wanting to buy the 128GB model and a Smart Cover for it.

 - Google’s special speaker dock turns the Pixel Tablet into a massive Nest Hub

 - Does the Google Pixel Watch come with a charger?
 What’s in the box